rubo77/Lalumo/dev/plan.md

 - GET lockUsername endpoint now inserts new user and creates referral entry; admin dashboard should display new users.
 - New issue: SQLite error "table users has no column named referred_by" indicates schema mismatch; user prefers fixing schema (add referred_by) instead of fallback logic.
 - Migration script `db_migration_add_referred_by.php` created to add `referred_by` column; fallback insert logic removed from referral.php.
+- Migration executed on production; `referred_by` column added successfully and online registration works.
+- Local migration fails due to incorrect database path detection – needs fix.
+- Migration script path corrected; local migration should succeed.
+- Admin dashboard requested to display all DB fields dynamically.
+- Admin dashboard now displays all DB fields dynamically (select * implemented).
+- Duplicate CORS header issue on localhost fixed via headers_list() check in referral.php.
+- Issue: `referredBy` no longer displayed in settings; need to confirm persistence in localStorage and update bindings.
+- Settings.html Alpine scope updated to restore `referredBy` display (completed).
+- However, rendering still fails inside partial; Alpine template not executed—needs further fix.
+- Local dev CORS headers were accidentally disabled and are now re-enabled in referral.php; monitor for duplicate header regression.
+- Attempts to replace <template> with <div x-show> still leave raw HTML; Alpine not initializing for partials – likely issue with partial loading/webpack processing.
+- Discovered utility src/utils/html-include.js responsible for loading partials; it calls Alpine.initTree after injection yet settings.html still not parsed—investigate path handling and timing.
+- Debug session shows localStorage contains referral data but `window.app.referredBy` remains null when settings.html is rendered; indicates loadUserData or initialization timing issue requiring fix.
+- Debug diagnostics section and robust `x-show` bindings added to settings.html to trace referral variables and Alpine initialization.
+- Fixed localStorage key mismatch; loadUserData now falls back to `lalumo-referral` and stores both keys, populating `referredBy` and `referrerUsername` correctly.
+- Added registration_success, username_exists, registration_error strings to English and German XMLs.
+- Fallback registration messages in app.js changed to English; need corresponding `registration_success`, `username_exists`, `registration_error` keys in strings-en.xml and strings-de.xml.
+- Need to display `referrerUsername` in settings.html (similar to referrals.html); currently only `referredBy` shown.
+- Settings.html now displays `referrerUsername` alongside referral code (implemented).
+- Added dedicated `reset_2_5_ChordTypes_Progress` and wired into `resetAllProgress`; import path fixed and build compiles.
+- New requirement: limit consecutive random chord type repeats (<=9 allow max two repeats, >=10 disallow repeats).
+- Chord repetition constraint logic now enforced at every selection in playCurrent2_5Chord; bug with pre-set currentChordType is fixed.
+- For progress ≤9 allow max two consecutive identical chord types
+- From progress 10–19 show mysterious button but hide tense.
+- At progress ≥20 show all chord type buttons.
+- Adjust random chord generation in chords.js to select only from available types based on progress.
+- Debug chords component initialization (init not called); ensure updateChordButtonsVisibility is invoked.
+- Fix randomness bug in next chord selection after correct answer (always minor).
+- Restrict next chord selection after correct answer in checkCharacterMatch to respect progress thresholds.
+- Fix mobile build version mismatch (package.json vs build output).
+  - Identify root cause: stale package.json in android assets.
+  - Update mobile-build.sh to delete old package.json or use rsync --delete to ensure fresh copy.
+  - Investigate credits screen version display still showing 2.0; ensure version info comes from updated package.json.
+  - Ensure updated package.json is copied into final assets/public directory during build.
+  - Rebuild and verify credits screen now shows version 2.1.
+- Investigate missing dist/index.html after clean build; ensure web assets directory generated correctly.
+- Update mobile-build.sh (or Capacitor config) to copy/dist sync full web assets so Android app loads.
+- Rebuild and verify Android app opens website successfully.
+- Revert unintended mobile-build.sh path replacements (restore valid android/app paths).
+- Decide canonical web assets directory (dist or app) and update webpack output path or Capacitor webDir accordingly.
+- Make npm run build output index.html into chosen webDir.
+- Copy updated package.json into that directory and Android assets.
+- Rebuild and verify credits version and Android app load.
+- New bug: Chord is not remembered when play button is pressed again; a new random chord is generated each time, but it should remain the same until the user answers correctly.
+- Chord persistence bug fixed: playCurrent2_5Chord now only generates a new chord if none is set; pressing play repeats the current chord until the correct answer.
+- New technical issue: Chord repeat counter (consecutiveRepeats) is never incremented because the repeat-detection logic is only triggered when a new chord is generated, not when the same chord is repeated; this may affect repetition constraints.
+- User clarified: consecutiveRepeats must be incremented after a correct answer (not reset), so that the next random selection cannot repeat the same chord type.
+It should NOT be incremented on incorrect answers.
+- Repeat counter logic for chords is now correct: consecutiveRepeats is reset on new chord generation and incremented only after correct answer (not on replay or incorrect answers).
+- Additional fix: consecutiveRepeats is now also reset in playChordByType when a new chord is played, ensuring no stale repeat counts persist across chord changes.
+- Additional note: consecutiveRepeats is now also reset in playChordByType when a new chord is played, ensuring no stale repeat counts persist across chord changes.
+- New: Chord persistence and repetition logic for 2_5 chord recognition component clarified and finalized:
+  - currentChordType persists until correct answer; play repeats same chord until solved
+  - currentChordType/previousChordType used for state
+  - After correct answer, currentChordType=null to trigger new chord on next play
+  - For progress ≤9: max two identical types in a row; ≥10: no repeats
+  - consecutiveRepeats reset on new chord, incremented only if new random chord matches previous
+  - No increment on replay; initialize consecutiveRepeats=0, previousChordType=null
+  - Add [REPETITION] debug logs for all relevant steps
+  - Main logic in playCurrent2_5Chord and checkCharacterMatch; no fallbacks allowed
+- New: For 1_1 "Match the Sounds" activity, max 3 consecutive identical (high or low) areas are allowed, enforced equally at all progress levels (no progress-based variation).
+- Analysis: The previous "attempts" logic in pitches.js (lines 847-856) only prevented repeating the exact same puzzle, but did not enforce a strict limit on consecutive high/low areas.
+This approach did not fulfill the requirement of max 3x high or low in a row.
+- New plan: Implement robust consecutive area (high/low) limit by tracking `consecutiveSameRangeCount` and `previousToneRange` in 1_1; force a switch if 3 in a row is reached.
+Add detailed [1_1_RANDOM] debug logs.
+- New: For 1_1, randomization must enforce BOTH: (a) max 3 consecutive same areas (high/low), and (b) never repeat the exact same tone as the previous.
+Update logic and prompt accordingly.
+- Clarification: The filter for avoiding repeated tones applies only within the selected tone area (high/low), not between the two areas.
+There are always multiple tones per area, so the filter is meaningful there.
+- BUG: "referrals created at" field is no longer set correctly; fixed.
+- [x] Implement robust double constraint for 1_1 tone randomization:
+  - Track `consecutiveSameRangeCount`, `previousToneRange`, and `previousExactTone` in the relevant component
+  - Enforce max 3x same area in a row, all progress levels
+  - Never repeat the exact same tone as the previous within the selected area
+  - Add [1_1_RANDOM] debug logs for all steps
+- [x] Investigate and fix: "referrals created at" not set correctly

 ## Task List
 - [x] Increase `registration_count` after successful referred registration (backend done).